gyselax/gyselalibxx/docs/first_steps/landau_damping_tutorial.md

 ### Spline Representation

-The semi-Lagrangian method employed in this simulation requires the representation of the distribution function $ f(x, v, t) $ as a one-dimensional function during each substep of the Strang splitting scheme.
-Specifically, during advection in configuration space, $ f(\cdot, v) $ is treated as a function of $ x $ for fixed $ v $, and vice versa for velocity space.
+The semi-Lagrangian method employed in this simulation requires the representation of the distribution function $f(x, v, t)$ as a one-dimensional function during each substep of the Strang splitting scheme.
+Specifically, during advection in configuration space, $f(\cdot, v)$ is treated as a function of $x$ for fixed $v$, and vice versa for velocity space.

 We represent these one-dimensional functions using **B-spline interpolation**.
 The spline spaces used in each dimension are defined as follows:

 - **Uniform knot spacing** is used in both the spatial and velocity domains.
-- **Cubic B-splines** (polynomial degree $ p = 3 $) are employed to provide smooth and accurate interpolation.
+- **Cubic B-splines** (polynomial degree $p = 3$) are employed to provide smooth and accurate interpolation.

 This representation is used consistently throughout the simulation for both initialisation and interpolation during advection steps.